srinivasanshruti/offbeat/PROPOSAL.md

 - Set up the RSS reader process to run on schedule

 ## Nice-to-haves
+- Workers run on a schedule
+- World mood meter plugin
 - Sentiment analysis - filter for bad/good news
 - Add additional news sources that may need web scraping